dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 ---
 title: How to create a Jekyll blog
-desc: I created this beautiful looking jekyll blog by forking a repository.
+desc: I created this beautiful looking Jekyll blog by forking a repository.
 You can also fork it to make it yours.
 Jekyll is a simple blog generator.
 You can use this as a static site builder.
-keywords: cerate jekyll blog, blogging on jekyll, github blogging
+keywords: cerate Jekyll blog, blogging on Jekyll, github blogging
 author: sharathdt
 tags: Jekyll
 ---